ibm-cloud-docs/natural-language-understanding/custom-class.md

 {: #classification-training-data-requirements}

 - Classifications training data consists of an array containing multiple JSON objects.
-- Each of these JSON objects, needs to contain, 1 `examples` and 1 `labels` field.
+- Each of these JSON objects, needs to contain, 1 `text` and 1 `labels` field.
-- `examples` consists of the training examples and `labels` consists of 1 or more labels associated with an example.
+- `text` consists of the training examples and `labels` consists of 1 or more labels associated with an example.
 - Minimum number of unique labels required: `2`
 - Maximum number of unique labels allowed: `220`
-- Minimum number of examples required per label: `5`
+- Minimum number of text examples required per label: `5`
-- Maximum size of each example (training and predict): `2000` [codepoints](https://en.wikipedia.org/wiki/Code_point)
+- Maximum size of each text example (training and predict): `2000` [codepoints](https://en.wikipedia.org/wiki/Code_point)
-- Maximum number of examples: `20000`
+- Maximum number of text examples: `20000`

 ## Training a custom classifications model
 {: #training-a-custom-classification}